learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 ## Introduction

-In this lesson, we shall look decision tree classifiers.
-These are rule based classifiers and belong to the first generation of modern AI.
-Despite the fact that this algorithm has been used in practice for decades, its simplicity and effectiveness for routine classification task is still in par with more sophisticated approaches.
-In addition, now can combine multiple instances of this algorithm to create much more complex architectures like __random forests__ and other __ensemble__ approcahes.
-Let's move ahead with this.
+In this lesson, we'll take a look **_Decision Tree Classifiers_**.
+These are rule-based classifiers and belong to the first generation of modern AI.
+Despite the fact that this algorithm has been used in practice for decades, its simplicity and effectiveness for routine classification task is still on par with more sophisticated approaches.
+They are quite common in the business world, because they have decent effectiveness without sacrificing explainability.
+Let's get started!

 ## Objectives